 Bananas are rich in vitamin B6: one banana contains 20% of the recommended daily dose of vitamin B6.
-Thanks to this vitamin, the body can produce insulin, hemoglobin and the amino acids needed to create healthy cells.
+Thanks to this vitamin, the body can produce insulin, hemoglobin and the amino acids it needs to create healthy cells.

-Vitamin C is a great antioxidant and is responsible for neutralizing harmful free radicals, that is to say active molecules that destroy the body.
+Vitamin C is a great antioxidant and is responsible for neutralizing harmful free radicals, which are active molecules that destroy the body.

-Thanks to this quantity of vitamin C in bananas, it is very easy for the body to maintain healthy blood vessels and participate in producing collagen.
+Thanks to the content of vitamin C in bananas, it’s very easy for the body to maintain healthy blood vessels and participate in producing collagen.

 They give you energy

-Thanks to the potassium content of bananas, our muscles are much better protected from cramps.
-Also, thanks to the carbohydrates they offer our body, we obtain the energy needed to endure hard training.
+Thanks to the potassium content of bananas, our muscles are much less prone to get cramps.
+Also, thanks to the carbohydrates they offer our body, we obtain the energy we need to endure hard training.

 Recommendations to bear in mind

-When it comes to eating bananas, you should bear in mind that the ripeness of the banana directly affects its nutritional qualities.
-If you buy green bananas, you should know that they consist principally of starch.
+When it comes to eating two bananas a day, you should bear in mind that the ripeness of the banana directly affects its nutritional qualities.
+If you buy green bananas, you should know they consist mainly of starch.

-As we’ve mentioned, starch is a polysaccharide of glucose molecules which releases energy little by little.
+As we’ve mentioned before, starch is a polysaccharide of glucose molecules which releases energy little by little.
 The starch makes bananas difficult to digest for the body.

 If you choose ripe bananas, they contain 90% sucrose and only 7% starch.
 Sucrose consists of one molecule of glucose and one of fructose.
 As a result, our body absorbs it much quicker and its impact on glycemia and insulin response is greater.It might interest you...